MyDataHelps allows you to leverage randomization to create dynamic participant experiences for your research study.

 You can then use the segment feature and the “contains” filter to collect the incremented randomization groups into one cohort (e.g., Cohort B contains Cohort B-1, B-2, and B-3).

-If your project requires more advanced randomization, please contact us for more details.
+If your project requires more advanced randomization, please find additional options below and contact us for further details on implementing in your project.